- Shop Online

 Rachel C. Sabino, “Cat.
 155 Mummy Portrait of a Man Wearing an Ivy Wreath: Technical Report,” in Roman Art at the Art Institute of Chicago (Art Institute of Chicago, 2016).

-Thomas George Allen, A Handbook of the Egyptian Collection of the Art Institute of Chicago (University of Chicago Press, 1923), pp. 160–62 (ill.).
+Thomas George Allen, A Handbook of the Egyptian Collection of the Art Institute of Chicago (Art Institute of Chicago/University of Chicago Press, 1923), pp. 160–62 (ill.).

 Cornelius C. Vermeule III, “Greek and Roman Portraits in North American Collections Open to the Public: A Survey of Important Monumental Likenesses in Marble and Bronze Which Have Not Been Published Extensively,” Proceedings of the American Philosophical Society 108, 2 (1964), p.
 103.